SymfonyCasts/api-platform3/sfcasts/ep1/profiler.md

 This is another Symfony Flex alias that installs `symfony/debug-pack`.
-If you pop over to your `composer.json` file, this installed a bunch of good stuff: a logger... then down in `require-dev`, it also added MakerBundle, DebugBundle, and WebProfilerBundle, which is the most important thing for what we'll talk about.
+If you pop over to your `composer.json` file, this installed a bunch of good stuff: a logger... then down in `require-dev`, it also added DebugBundle and WebProfilerBundle, which is the most important thing for what we'll talk about.

 ## AJAX Requests in the Web Debug Toolbar